rory81/growing_funds/README.md

 Any fields that have an asterisk are obligated and will raise an error:

 <em>Standard Errors</em>
-- Fill in these fields, if obligated fields are empty
+- Fill in these fields or this field is required , if obligated fields are empty
 - Select an item in the list, if no category has been selected

 <em>Customised Errors</em>
-- Please enter a goal amount higher than 0, if the amount is lower or equal to 0
+- Please enter a goal  higher than 0, if the goal is lower or equal to 0
 - A project should be at least 30 days.
 If the number of days between the date of creation and the end date are lower than that an error will occur.
 - As mentioned before, the host has to agree to the terms and conditions.
 If there is no agreement an error will occur.
+- Value should be higher or equal to 1 if the amount to be pledged is lower than one.

 When a project is created the project will appear in the profile page.
 On the profile page the host can easily see how many days are left and how much it has raised.
 In the same table there are buttons for the host to edit or delete the project.
 This way only the user that created the project can edit or delete it.